-- DON’T leave a lit grill unattended.
+- DON’T leave the grill unattended.
 In case the grill catches fire, an adult should be around to extinguish it quickly.
-Fires can quickly spread without constant supervision.
+Fires can double in size every minute.

 - DON’T grill indoors.
 Propane and charcoal grills must never be used indoors.
 Besides the fire hazard, there is a serious risk of carbon monoxide poisoning.

-- DON’T barbecue too much food at once.
-Although it seems time-efficient, cooking too much food at once can cause too much fat to drip down onto the grill flames, potentially causing a small fire.
+- DON’T barbeque too much food at once.
+Although it seems time-efficient, cooking too much food at once can cause excess fat to drip down onto the grill flames, potentially causing a small fire.

 As fire restoration experts, we advise you to always be vigilant when grilling.
 For more fire safety tips, follow PuroClean on Facebook, Twitter and Google+